 Arthur swings his arm, aiming for the stag's throat.
 He cannot reach it.
-The blow goes wide and strikes the beast's shoulder as it worries the wound deeper into the feebly thrashing horse.
+The

 The stag pulls back to strike the killing blow.
 Cai heaves his spear, but it falls short and glances off the deer's rump.

 Arthur twists on the ground and kicks free of his helpless mount.
 We are screaming now to distract the stag.
 We are shouting to burst our lungs.
 The first of the dogs reaches the stag.